The kernel of graph indices for vector search: Graph indices for vector search in Euclidean Space

 \section{Graph indices for vector search in Euclidean Space}

 Using navigable graphs for vector search has a long history \citep{dearholt_monotonic_1988,arya_approximate_1993} but only became prominent in the last ten years \citep[e.g.,][]{subramanya_diskann_2019,malkov_efficient_2020} with the increasing scale of unstructured data.
-Navigability is defined as the ability to reach any node when conducting a greedy graph traversal (\cref{algo:greedy_search}) using that node as the query.
-The following definitions formalize this concept.
+Navigability is defined as the ability to reach any node when conducting a greedy graph traversal (\zcref{algo:greedy_search}) using that node as the query.
+The following definitions from the literature formalize this concept for the Euclidean distance.
+In this case, the similarities in \zcref{algo:greedy_search} are transformed into Euclidean distances by switching the maximization of the similarity with the minimization of the distance.

 \begin{definition}[Monotonic Path \citep{fu_fast_2019}] Given a set of $n$ vectors $\left\{ \vect{x}_i \in \Real^{d} \right\}_{i=1}^{n}$, let $G = ([1 \dots n], \set{E})$ denote a directed graph and $s, t \in [1 \dots n]$ be two nodes of $G$.
 A path $[v_1, \cdots, v_l]$ from $s=v_1$ to $t=v_l$ in $G$ is a monotonic path if and only if $(\forall i = 1, \cdots, l - 1)\, \norm{\vect{x}_{v_i} - \vect{x}_{t} }{2} > \norm{\vect{x}_{v_{i+1}} - \vect{x}_{t}}{2}$. \end{definition}